Fruits

 Indochina Dragon Plums from Hanoi streets

 The Indochina Dragon Plum (Dracontomelon duperreanum) is a genus of flowering plants in the family Anacardiaceae.
-In Vietnamese it is called: chi sấu).
-Dragon Plums are one of the most popular kinds of trees on the side of Hanoi streets….
+In Vietnamese, it is called chi sấu).
+Dragon Plums are one of the most popular trees on the side of Hanoi streets.
+The fruits…

 Marang fruits in Southeast-Asian Rainforests

 There are several local names for the tree and fruits of Artocarpus odoratissimus.
-In English, it is simply called ‘Marang’, which is based on the Philippines’ common name for the fruit.
+In English, it is simply called ‘Marang’, which is based on the Philippines’ common name for this fruit.
 Originally endemic to the region around Mindanao, Sarawak, Kalimantan,…

 Cashew apples and -nuts in Goa, India

 Cashew trees (Anacardium occidentale) are native to areas around Northeastern Brazil.
-Portuguese colonists brought them around 1560 to Goa, India, from where they spread to Southeast Asia and finally Africa.
-Therefore, cashew products already have a long history in Goa…
+Portuguese colonists brought them around 1560 to Goa, India, from where they spread to Southeast Asia and Africa.
+Therefore, cashew products already have a long history in Goa and…

 Jujube trees at Ayutthaya in Thailand

-The Ayutthaya Historical Park covers the ruins of the old city of Ayutthaya, which was founded already in 850 AD by the Khmer and named after the Hindu holy city of Ajodhya.
-It was destroyed by the Burmese in 1767…
+The Ayutthaya Historical Park covers the ruins of the old city, which was founded by the Khmer in 850 AD and named after the Hindu holy city of Ajodhya.
+The city was destroyed by the Burmese in 1767 and has…

 Trunk it – it’s Marula beer!

-Marula season in Southern Africa is normally in February each year.
-When Marulas (Sclerocarya birrea) are getting ripe, they turn from green to yellow and fall from the female Marula trees.
-On the ground, they are ripening up fully and…
+Marula season in Southern Africa typically occurs in February of each year.
+When Marulas (Sclerocarya birrea) get ripe, they turn from green to yellow and fall from the female Marula trees.
+On the ground, they ripen fully and will start…

 Buffalo thorn tree – an icon in Southern Africa